farhadkpx/Data-Science-Capstone-Project/README.md

 ## N-Gram design
 Since, the whole next-word-prediction processes are based on N-gram sequential word selection, N-gram creation holds the major connection point for finding next possible word choices.
 After having a clean dataset with(Sample Corpus), I've gone through these steps to create 5 N-grams.

- `1.
-Applying TermDocumentMatrix function on Sampled clean corpus to create text-terms.` `2.
-Converting the tokens in to a matrix.`
+ 1. Applying TermDocumentMatrix function on Sampled clean corpus to create text-terms.
+ 2. Converting the tokens in to a matrix.
- `3.
-Reordering token-terms (higher > lower) of the matrix by frequency.` `4.
-Transforming the matrix into data frame with column names as strings and frequency.` `5.
-Save them as unigram_test, bigram_test, trigram_test,` `6. fourgram_test and fivegram_test as N-garam data frame with 'Rda' file format.`
+ 3. Reordering token-terms (higher > lower) of the matrix by frequency.
+ 4. Transforming the matrix into data frame with column names as strings and frequency.
+ 5. Save them as unigram_test, bigram_test, trigram_test,
+ 6. fourgram_test and fivegram_test as N-garam data frame with 'Rda' file format.

 These '.Rda' data frames will be called in by the algorithm for next word prediction progression.